nicolemichelle88/googlebooks_featureflags/README.md

 pip3 install -r requirements.txt
 ```

 By following these steps, you should be able to set up and run the Google Books Search App with feature flags using LaunchDarkly.
-If you encounter any issues or have any questions, feel free to reach out for support.
+If you encounter any issues or have any questions, feel free to reach out to me for support!